 Screen to screen comparison, that’s more than double the size.
 Most people much prefer the larger screen on the RW900.

 The larger screen helps to give you a much more immersive, enjoyable rowing experience.
 It’s one of the largest screens you’ll find on any home rower right now.

 Just to give you more perspective, here’s another view of the console on the RW600 rower:

 And here’s the console on the RW900 rower:

 As you can see, that’s quite a size difference.
-Most people will prefer the larger screen on the RW900.

 Note that both consoles do tilt and swivel.
 So you can get off the machine and continue your workout beside the rower if you want (for the iFit yoga, strength or stretching classes.)

 Another difference between consoles?

 You also get an upgraded sound system on the RW900 that you don’t get on the RW600 model.
 You have clearer sound through the premium 30 W audio speakers in RW900 console.

 Nordictrack upgraded the design on the RW900 rower this year.